simon-zerisenay/42-ft_printf/README.md

 <h1> ft_printf - 42 Abu Dhabi </h1>
 <h2> Introduction </h2>
-Welcome to the ft_printf project!
-This project is part of the curriculum at 42 Abu Dhabi and aims to develop your understanding of variadic functions and string formatting in the C programming language. ft_printf is a custom implementation of the printf function, which allows for formatted output to the standard output stream.
 <p align="center">
 	<img alt="GitHub code size in bytes" src="https://img.shields.io/github/languages/code-size/simon-zerisenay/42-ft_printf?color=lightblue" />
 	<img alt="Number of lines of code" src="https://img.shields.io/tokei/lines/github/simon-zerisenay/42-ft_printf?color=critical" />